itteco/oembed2/3 - Rel Use Cases.md

     <link rel="icon" href="icon.svg" sizes="any" type="image/svg+xml">

 ## Extending the dictionary

-Iframely protocol is fairly flexible and extendible as to additional use cases, thanks to the fact that `rel` attribute may contain a list of values.
+Iframely protocol is by-design flexible and extendible as to additional use cases, due to the fact that `rel` attribute may contain a list of values.

 Please, feel free to [fork this spec on Github](http://github.com/itteco/oembed2) and pull-request additional values, describing the requirements for the user experience.